 - 4-oz. dark brown glass bottle with cap

 Legally, an “extract” must be made with .8 oz. of vanilla beans per cup.
 This works out to about 8 beans, or one bean per ounce of alcohol.
 I choose to use slightly more; I usually use 5 vanilla beans for 4 oz. of alcohol.
 If you use less, it will still taste nice, but it will officially be a “vanilla liquer” instead of a true extract.
 Many chefs use a “double extract,” which is twice as many beans!

 Brown glass is also important to protect your extract from light.
-I honestly don’t remember exactly why, but you do not want to expose it to light.
+I start mine in a mason jar, and transfer it to dark glass after straining.

-Once all your beans have been added, pour in your alcohol until the bottle is almost full:
+Step 4: Once all your beans have been added, fill the jar with your alcohol of choice.

 Anyway, once your bottles are filled with alcohol, screw on the caps.
 You are done!

 The vanilla needs to sit for at least one month, and preferably six, to be “done.”
-Set the bottles into a dark place (your pantry?) and remove them and shake them at least once a week, or whenever you think about it.
+Set the bottles into a dark place and remove them and shake them at least once a week, or whenever you think about it.
 Your beans will be softening and all that nice caviar will be coming out into your extract as you shake it.
-This is why the bottles shouldn’t be completely full, because if they were you wouldn’t be able to shake them well.

 That’s it!
 In a month (or so) you’ll have yummy, homemade vanilla extract, which you can use yourself or give as gifts!

 Watch this video on how to make it: